Loop Example: Iteration (Babylonian Root)

 In this example:

-Iterations, PROMPT, $loop, Loop Within a Loop.
+Iterations, REPEAT, PROMPT, $loop, GOTO Loop.

 Hypatia is an excellent tool for performing iterative calculations -- to demonstrate this, let us calculate square roots using the "Babylonian method," which was known and used in antiquity.

-(Obviously this has little practical value for us when we could just use the SQRT operator or the calculator app on our cell phone, but is a good example to show how Hypatia can be used for iterative calculations which, of course, can be more complex and more useful.)
+(Obviously this has little practical value for us when we could just use the SQRT operator or the calculator app on our cell phones, but is a good example to show how Hypatia can be used for iterative calculations which, of course, can be more complex and more useful.)

 The mathematics behind it are in fact a bit more sophisticated, but the principle is this: